StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 **distribution_desc** (optional)

 The bucketing strategy of the asynchronous materialized view.
-StarRocks supports hash bucketing and random bucketing (from v3.1 onwards).
+StarRocks supports hash bucketing and random bucketing.
 If you do not specify this parameter, StarRocks uses the random bucketing strategy and automatically sets the number of buckets.

 > **NOTE**
 >